-Zimmer has published in numerous international journals and delivered talks across North America and Europe.
-He has appeared in The New York Times, The Chronicle of Higher Education, on National Public Radio‘s Morning Edition and Science Friday programs, The Huffington Post, MSNBC.com, CNN.com, GQ Magazine, The Montreal Gazette, The Boston Globe, MIT Technology Review, The Milwaukee Journal Sentinel, and in various other national and local media outlets.
+Zimmer has published in numerous international academic journals and delivered talks across North America, Europe, and Asia.
+He has appeared in The New York Times, The Chronicle of Higher Education, on National Public Radio‘s Morning Edition, Science Friday, and Here & Now news programs, The Huffington Post, MSNBC.com, CNN.com, GQ Magazine, The Montreal Gazette, The Boston Globe, MIT Technology Review, The Milwaukee Journal Sentinel, and in various other national and local media outlets.

 View or download Zimmer’s CV here.